 Consider the example of how the authority of Scripture “works” in church.
 It can (simultaneously!) open the heart of the spiritually dead to faith, it can impart first lessons in the way of the cross for the new believer, and it can impart deep truths to the seeking disciple.
 It can comfort and challenge, preach, teach and/or edify depending not upon the presentation, but upon “the need of the moment” of the individual participant.
 And it’s the same Word!

 Do you want your fellowship to be one that tells your community “you are included”?
 Then universal design thinking can help.
 Employing this principle directs us to be sensitive to the individual preferences and abilities of those we’re called to serve – not the “standard profile” of the ones we feel we serve best.
 It encourages us to consider everybody, and to provide a balanced variety developmentally appropriate physical and social activities throughout the environment, which are dynamic and accommodate individuals’ diverse abilities.
 People are given freedom in how to engage, in a way that suits who they are, at their own pace, at a level of “accuracy” that’s appropriate for them.

 So as you “design” access to the community of Jesus-followers – through evangelistic outreaches, through church gatherings or activities, or in programs of spiritual formation, consider the element of “flexibility in use.”
 And make every effort to include people with disabilities in that process ahead of time… invite people with disabilities to speak freely into the process of laying these important groundworks in your ministry.
 It will be better for everybody… and reflect to the community the divine wisdom underlying the church, bringing glory to the Lord!

 Here’s a video of a great example of someone who designed an amusement park that’s “not a park for disabled kids, but a park for everyone.”
 Let’s dream about a church for everyone!

-This post continues a series which begins here.
+This post continues a series which begins here and continues here.